nghiemtuan/LearnableScaler/README.md

 ## Code

-To use LearnableScaler, just replace LayerNorm in Transformer with this code:
+To use LearnableScaler in vision transformer, just replace LayerNorm in Transformer with this code:
 ```
 class LearnableScaler(nn.Module):
     def __init__(self, num_channels, eps=1e-6, affine=True):